 - The baseline used for this measure is its previous FY 2017 target (150).
-The FY 2018 target reflects a 15% increase over the baseline; the FY 2019 target reflects an additional 15% increase over the FY 2018 target. - For each quarter, FBI will report on its actual number of dismantlements however, percentages will be reported at the end of FYs 2018 and 2019, to show the overall increase of dismantlements. - FBI's FY 2018 goal is to increase the percentage of gang/criminal enterprise dismantlements by 15%.
-As of Q3, the FBI has dismantled 138 non-CPOT gang/criminal enterprises.
-The FBI is currently 20% below its FY 2018 target.
+The FY 2018 target reflects a 15% increase over the baseline; the FY 2019 target reflects an additional 15% increase over the FY 2018 target. - For each quarter, FBI will report on its actual number of dismantlements however, percentages will be reported at the end of FYs 2018 and 2019, to show the overall increase of dismantlements.
+Since the Q3 priority goal update, the FBI has adjusted its actuals for Q2 and Q3. - For Q4, FBI dismantled 35 non-CPOT gang/criminal enterprises.
+For FY 2018, FBI exceeded its annual target (15%) by increasing the percentage of non-CPOT gang/criminal enterprise dismantlements by 29%.
+In FY 2018, the FBI dismantled 194 non-CPOT gang/criminal enterprises.